 Get the latest updates on One Championship Rankings at Sportskeeda and more

-Fiziev has taken part in several interviews expressing his thoughts in facing Gaethje on short-notice.
-Despite having inadequate time to prepare for Gaethhje, Fiziev believes his familiarity with 'The Highlight' and the fact that he is often in fight shape, will aid him in their bout.
+Fiziev has taken part in several interviews expressing his thoughts on facing Gaethje on short notice.
+Despite having inadequate time to prepare for Gaethhje, Fiziev believes his familiarity with 'The Highlight' and the fact that he is often in fight shape will aid him in their bout.

-Meanwhile, Gaethje himself will be determined to emerge victorious for his own reasons.
-Not only will he not want to lose to someone he has already beaten, especially someone who is stepping in on short-notice, but he will be desperate to rebound from his latest outing.
+Meanwhile, Gaethje will be determined to emerge victorious.
+Not only will he not want to lose to someone he has already beaten, especially someone who is stepping in on short notice, but he will be desperate to rebound from his latest outing.

 At UFC 300, Gaethje lost his BMF championship belt in a stunning matchup with former featherweight champion Max Holloway, who knocked him out in the final second of round five.
-It was among the greatest knockouts of 2024, and Gaethje, who turns 37 this year, will not want that to define his latter run in the UFC.
+It was among the greatest knockouts of 2024, and Gaethje, who turns 37 this year, will not want that to define the latter part of his UFC career.

 With dreams of still capturing undisputed UFC gold one day, Gaethje will have to string together several wins in 2025, starting with Fiziev.